 A go-to lawyer on choice of entity, LLC and partnership formation, operation and sale or winding up issues, Laura currently sits on the American Bar Association’s LLC's and Partnership Committee, where she successfully chaired the drafting committee for the ABA's Model LLC Organizational checklist, resulting in publication of the annotated Checklist in the ABA’s Business Lawyer.
 She utilizes her legal, business and marketing experience to provide balanced, thoughtful and creative solutions to her clients from start-up to acquisitions to eventual sale of the company.
 Laura is active with Awesome Inc., a business incubator in Lexington, Kentucky as well as the UK Gatton School of Business and the Von Allmen Center for Entrepreneurship, where she has lectured and acts as a mentor in the entrepreneur bootcamp program.

-Working as lender’s counsel for regional banks for more than 17 years, she has closed over one billion dollars worth of commercial loan transactions.
-Her work includes real estate and asset-backed, middle market secured finance, Uniform Commercial Code Article 9 compliance and work-outs including loan documentation, inter-creditor agreements, subordination agreements, forbearance agreements and related documents.
+Working as lender’s counsel for regional banks for more than 16 years, Laura's work includes real estate and asset-backed, middle market secured finance, including equine lending.
+She brings experience with Uniform Commercial Code Article 9 compliance and work-outs including loan documentation, inter-creditor agreements, subordination agreements, forbearance agreements and related documents.
 She is a member of the ABA's Commercial Finance Committee.

 Nationally recognized as a leader in equine and gaming law, Laura effectively steers clients through the myriad of evolving state and federal regulations that govern the wagering industry.
-She previously served as associate general counsel for the Magna Entertainment Corporation (now Stronach Group) and as general counsel to Gulfstream Racetrack, allowing her to provide clients with the benefits of her unique perspectives into the operations of racing, gaming and entertainment companies.
-Her work with leading gaming officials and companies across the world, enable her to not only stay abreast of new developments and legislation within the gaming industry, but also to offer proactive insight and counsel to clients to mitigate their risk as they move forward.
-Her past work includes experience in simulcasting, pari-mutuel wagering, online wagering (ADW), fantasy sports contests, handicapping contests, charitable gaming, sweepstakes and promotions.
-Laura is a member of the International Masters of Gaming Law, the International Association of Gaming, Advisors and the ABA's Gaming Law Committee.
+She previously served as associate general counsel for the Magna Entertainment Corporation (now The Stronach Group) and as general counsel to Gulfstream Racetrack, allowing her to provide clients with the benefits of her unique perspectives into the operations of racing, gaming and entertainment companies.
+Her work with leading gaming officials and companies across the world enables her to not only stay abreast of new developments and legislation within the gaming industry but also offer proactive insight and counsel to clients to mitigate their risk as they move forward.
+Her work includes experience in simulcasting, pari-mutuel wagering, online wagering (ADW), fantasy sports contests, handicapping contests, regulation and licensing, payment processing, legal opinions, charitable gaming, sweepstakes and promotions.
+Laura is a general member of the International Masters of Gaming Law and the ABA's Gaming Law Committee.

-Representing owners, breeders and trainers, purchasers and sellers, racetracks and trade associations, she draws on her passion for the equine industry to counsel clients in equine deals, securities matters, tax and resolution of controversies.
-She handles a variety of matters for clients, including purchase and sales of horses, the structuring of racing and sport horse partnerships, syndication and sale of stallions and elite show horses, Southern Hemisphere shuttle agreements and the acquisition and sale of commercial horse farms.
-Laura is a trusted advisor on all matters equine for national and international clients.
-Laura chairs the University of Kentucky College of Law's Annual National Equine Law Conference and is adjunct professor of Law at the University of Kentucky, teaching Equine Law.
+Representing owners, breeders and trainers, purchasers and sellers, racetracks and trade associations, she draws on her passion for the equine industry to counsel clients in equine deals, partnerships, tax and resolution of controversies.
+She handles a variety of matters for clients, including purchase and sales of horses, the structuring of racing and sport horse partnerships, syndication of elite sport horses and thoroughbred stallions, Southern Hemisphere shuttle agreements and the acquisition and sale of commercial horse farms.
+Laura is a trusted adviser on all matters equine for national and international clients.
+Laura chaired the University of Kentucky College of Law's Annual National Equine Law Conference for six years and was an adjunct professor of Law at the University of Kentucky, teaching Equine Law, for five years.

 - University of Kentucky College of Law (J.D., 1996)